edarchimbaud/vnpy/docs/data_recorder.md

 # DataRecorder - Live Tick Recorder Module

-DataRecorder is a module for **Live Quotes Recording**, which allows users to record real-time tick data and K-line data, and automatically write and save them to the database.
+DataRecorder is a module for **Live Quotes Recording**, which allows users to record real-time tick data and bar data, and automatically write and save them to the database.

 The recorded data can be viewed through the DataManager module, and can also be used for historical backtesting of CtaBacktester, as well as live initialization of CtaStrategy, PortfolioStrategy and other strategies.